Maple View Mennonite Church

 Handled by our support team

 - Disinfect handles, railings, contact points.

-- Washroom attendants to disinfect faucets, toilet handles, seats between uses.
+- Washroom attendants to disinfect faucets, toilet handles and seats frequently.

 - Signs to be posted in washrooms about hand washing procedure / best practices.

 - Trustees will manage air flow.
-Only one door on each side (front and back) will be open to minimize flies and help regulate temperature.
+Only one door at the front and back will be open to minimize flies and help regulate temperature.
 One will be open during entrance time, then closed.
 Another will be open for exit time, then closed.

 - Lapel mics will not be shared or will be disinfected between uses.